axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 Verifying - Enter pass phrase for amanda.key:
 ```

-Now, the CSR.
+Then, we create the CSR.
 We can leave every field empty as it is not really important here.

 ```bash
 $ openssl req -new -key amanda.key -out amanda.csr